Local motorcycle sales set to grow 1%

 According to Thai Honda, domestic motorcycle sales decreased by 9% year-on-year to 1.71 million units in 2024 as a result of banks' strict lending criteria and weak consumer purchasing power.

-The company also posted a drop in sales last year, which fell by 6% year-on-year to 1.38 million units amid unfavourable economic circumstances, said Mr Shimizu.
+The company also posted a drop in sales in 2024, which fell by 6% year-on-year to 1.38 million units amid unfavourable economic circumstances, said Mr Shimizu.

 He is positive about the improving situation this year, hoping people's purchasing power will become stronger due to the government's stimulus measures, which are expected to help boost motorcycle demand.